 The majority of these ads are interactive and create more engagement.
 You can seamlessly integrate into your users' Facebook feed and even increase their time spent on the ad.
 Depending on your business, product and audience, experiment with all of them to find out what your target customer prefers the most.

 Unfortunately, Google Ads don't have much variety.
 When advertising on the Search Network, businesses place text ads in the search engine results.
 If you think text ads are not 'clickable', know that 49% of people said they click on text ads.
 That's not enough?
 Try Google Display Network.
 It reaches over 90% of Internet users worldwide.

 The main benefit of the Google Display Network is that it helps to reach people with targeted Display ads.
 They could be browsing random websites, watching YouTube videos, or checking their Gmail account.

 Many heated debates have erupted over Google Ads vs Facebook ad campaigns.
 But keep in mind that it is not one against the other.
 It is what works best for your company and product.
-The most important thing is to gather data from all of these ad campaigns so that you can track their performance.
+The most important thing is to gather data from all of these ad campaigns so that you can track their performance and conversion rate.
+To do so, you can start using Facebook ads analytics, for example.
 If you're not sure where to begin, here are some free templates to keep on hand:

 Published on Nov 22, 2021